Chase Côté | baritone

 Photo Credit: St. Bonaventure University

-In 2025, Chase sang the role of Count Almaviva in LSU’s production of Le nozze di Figaro, the title role of Gianni Schicchi with Art City Opera, he attended Castleton Festival as a vocal fellow, and he covered the baritone soloist in the Philadelphia premiere of Listen to the Earth by James Grant, for Temple University Concert Choir.
-Both summers of 2024 and 2023, he appeared as an emerging artist at Seagle Festival in which he performed the roles of Tommy Albright in Brigadoon, Masetto in Don Giovanni, and Gregório in Roméo et Juliette.
-Additionally, Chase enjoyed work in outreach with Seagle Festival when touring Andrew Duncan’s children’s opera, The Ugly Duckling, as the Cow/Big Bad Wolf.
+Both summers of 2024 and 2023, he appeared as an emerging artist at Seagle Festival in which he performed as Tommy Albright in Brigadoon, Masetto in Don Giovanni, and Gregório in Roméo et Juliette.
+Additionally, Chase enjoyed work in outreach with Seagle Festival when touring Andrew Duncan’s children’s opera, The Ugly Duckling, as the Cow and Big Bad Wolf.

 Chase graduated from Temple University with a Bachelor of Music in 2024.
-Credits during his time with Temple Opera Theater include, the role of Junius from The Rape of Lucretia, and covering Count Almaviva in Le nozze di Figaro.
+Credits during his time with Temple Opera Theater include the role of Junius from Britten’s The Rape of Lucretia, and covering Count Almaviva in Le nozze di Figaro.
 He performed in multiple scenes programs, particularly the roles of Figaro (Il barbiere di Siviglia), Charlie (Three Decembers), Fredrik Egarman (A Little Night Music), and Pa (Proving Up).
-In late 2024, Chase performed as baritone soloist “The Fence” in Craig Hella Johnson’s fusion-oratorio, Considering Matthew Shepard, for the Temple University Concert Choir.
+In late 2024, Chase covered the baritone soloist in the Philadelphia premiere of choral cantata Listen to the Earth by James Grant, and he performed as baritone soloist “The Fence” in Craig Hella Johnson’s fusion-oratorio, Considering Matthew Shepard, for the Temple University Concert Choir.